Robust Multi-instance Learning with Stable Instances: Introduction

 In this paper, we tackle distribution change in MIL by grouping instances into three categories: causal instances (i.e., dog in Figure \ref{example}), noisy instances (grass) and negative instances (other background instances).
 We assume that the probability of the bag label conditioning on the causal instances remains unchanged across the training and test data.
 Different from the covariate shift assumption, both the probabilities of the bag label conditioning on the noisy and negative instances, and the marginal distributions of all three types of instances can change under our assumption.

-By considering adding an isntance to a bag as a treatment, we propose that causal instances can be distinguished from noisy and negative instances in MIL by estimating the causal effect of an instance on the bag label under the potential outcome framework \cite{Imbens2015}.
+By considering adding an instance to a bag as a treatment, we propose that causal instances can be distinguished from noisy and negative instances in MIL by estimating the causal effect of an instance on the bag label under the potential outcome framework \cite{Imbens2015}.
 Under the standard MIL assumption \cite{Foulds2010}, adding a causal instance to a negative bag would change the label of the bag; however, the bag label would remain unchanged if the instance is noisy or negative.
 In other words, causal instances have greater estimated treatment effects than noisy and negative instances.
+Since causal instances are less affected by the distribution shift between training and test sets, using only on the causal instances will increase the robustness of a classifier.

 Inspired by this motivation, we present possibly the first work, coined the StableMIL framework, to address distribution change in MIL without requiring access to the unlabeled test data.
 We conduct experiments to evaluate StableMIL on synthetic datasets, real-world text and image classification tasks with synthetic distribution biases, and real-world biased image classification dataset.
 Results have shown that without accessing the test distribution, StableMIL significantly outperforms state-of-the-art algorithms and performs similarly to MIL distribution change methods that have access to the test data.